 There's a Whacka in this game, which just so happens to be the last of his kind.
 You can whack his head to gain bumps, which make for amazing healing items (and an important recipe ingredient).
 Whack him too many times, you kill him.
 However, the Flipside Arcade has a lot more Whacka bumps for you to buy.
 Wait, I thought that one Whacka was the last of his kind.
 Where did they get the bumps...
 Ohfuck.

 At the beginning of the game, Count Bleck sucks Bowser's army into his castle with a black hole.
 When you reach Castle Bleck, there aren't a huge number of them, but there are a lot of Dry Bones...

 After you complete the game, you can revisit all of the worlds you've visited...including Castle Bleck.
 Which is in the heart of the Void.
-Which means that the Void, and therefore the prophecy of the Dark Prognosticus, still exist.
+Which means that the Void, and therefore the prophecy of the Dark Prognosticus, still exists.

 If it makes you feel better, the opening title sequence clearly states that Super Paper Mario is the tale of the Dark Prognosticus's "last owner".
 So unless the book suddenly gains the ability to act on its own accord, it can't hurt anyone ever again.